mr-murzo/credit-risk-model/README.md

-# 🚀 Loan Default Prediction — End-to-End ML System (SQL → ETL → ML → Streamlit + Docker)
+# 🚀 Loan Default Prediction — End-to-End ML System (SQL → ELT → ML → Streamlit + Docker)

-An **end-to-end Loan Default Prediction System** that automates data ingestion, ETL, model training, and interactive analytics — all deployed via **Docker**.
+An **end-to-end Loan Default Prediction System** that automates data ingestion, ELT, model training, and interactive analytics — all deployed via **Docker**.

 ---

 ## 🌟 Overview

 This project demonstrates how **Data Engineering + Machine Learning + MLOps** come together in a production-style workflow.
-It handles everything — from CSV uploads and database ETL, to retraining ML models and visualizing predictions in a Streamlit dashboard.
+It handles everything — from CSV uploads and database ELT, to retraining ML models and visualizing predictions in a Streamlit dashboard.

 **Core Stack:**
 - 🐍 Python (pandas, scikit-learn, imblearn, plotly, streamlit)